wp-plugins/powr-event-slider/readme.txt

 <br>
 = Free Features =
 * Showcase upcoming events in a seamless slider!
+* Use expert templates or customize from scratch.
-* Choose from expert-designed templates, or take control with custom fonts, borders, backgrounds, and more.
+* Adjust fonts, colors, borders, backgrounds, and more.
+* Accept payments, donations, and subscriptions through PayPal.
 * Design and add custom images, banners, and videos with no extra software.
 * Easily customize layout, sizing, and spacing.
 * Built-in support for text in any language.
 * Mobile responsive design looks great on any device.
 <br>

-= Upgrade ($2.99)/mo and: =
+= Upgrade ($3.99)/mo and: =
 * Eliminate all POWr logos and watermarks
-* Advanced Slide Options - set display time for slides, and choose to enable or disable Right Click on images.
+* Set display time for slides.
-* Advanced Video Options - set play and autoplay options for video slides.
+* Enable auto-play for videos.
+* Disable 'right click' to protect images.
-* Better Buttons - adjustable sizing for scroll buttons.
+* Adjust size of scroll buttons.
 * Enable plugin analytics to measure visitors and page views
 * Receive premium POWr support
 * Support the development of other great plugins